Trans-Mongolian Railway Adventure

 Day 4: Travel to Ulan Bator

-Today we will head to heart and soul of Mongolia - Ulan Bator city (110km).
+Today we will head to heart and soul of Mongolia – Ulan Bator city (110km).
 Upon arrive in Ulan Bator and transfer to your hotel you will have some time to rest before city excursion.
-Sightseeing tour includes most famous and stunning sights such as National museum and Chinggis Khaan square.
-Later on, you will enjoy traditional art performance and a farewell dinner.
+The sightseeing tour includes the most famous and stunning sights such as the National Museum and Chinggis Khaan square.
+Later on, you will enjoy traditional art performance and farewell dinner

 Day 5: Crossing borders

-Transfer to the train station and 15h train ride to Ulan-Ude.
+Transfer to the train station and 15h Trans-Mongolian Railway train ride to Ulan-Ude

 Ulan-Ude is the capital of Buryatia republic located on one of Lake Baikal’s shores.
-It is one of the Asian pieces of Russia famous for its hospitality, unique fascinating culture, delicious traditional cuisine, and skillful bowmen.
+It is one of the Asian pieces of Russia famous for its hospitality, unique fascinating culture, delicious traditional cuisine, and skilful bowmen.
 It is also the Russian capital of Buddhism.
-Having multiracial population Ulan-Ude also provides equal religious rights to every confession and is truly marvelous in terms of harmony and happiness this city radiates.
-Small yet very cozy Ulan-Ude will be your first stop in Russia on your Trans-Mongolian adventure!
+Having multiracial population Ulan-Ude also provides equal religious rights to every confession and is truly marvellous in terms of harmony and happiness this city radiates.
+Small yet very cosy Ulan-Ude will be your first stop in Russia on your Trans-Mongolian adventure!